CampbellCrowley/SpikeyBot-Discord/docs/commands/hgHelp.json.md

 # Hungry Games!
 #### To use any of these commands you must have the "HG Creator" role.
+Use https://www.spikeybot.com/hg/ if commands are too hard.
 ***
 ## Game Settings